clements-csnhs/legacy-website/README.md

-# csnhs-website
+# legacy-csnhs-website
-Website for the Clements Computer Science National Honor Society
+Website for the Clements Computer Science National Honor Society (no longer in use)

 ### If you want to run the website locally: ###